McGinty's Ascent Productions

 For small landowners, a dry well is both an environmental crisis and an economic trap.
 Drilling deeper can cost $80,000, yet without water, land often loses the collateral value needed to finance a new well.
 The film follows three small landowners whose livelihoods, property, and hopes for the future have been threatened by the collapse of their water access.
 Through intimate observation and attention to local political struggle, the documentary examines how ordinary residents confront the corporate, environmental, and governmental forces reshaping access to the Paso Basin.

 Scenes of dry taps, empty holding tanks, vineyard irrigation ponds evaporating in the sun, county meetings, and everyday acts of endurance reveal water not as an abstract resource, but as the condition of domestic life, land value, and political voice.
-At its center, the film asks what happens when those with the least power to deplete an aquifer bear the greatest burden of its over-draft.
+At its center, the film asks what happens when those with the least power to deplete an aquifer bear the greatest burden of its overdraft.

 TRAILER: https://vimeo.com/1008664313

-DRY WELLS IS AVAILABLE TO VIEW ON:
+DRY WELLS IS AVAILABLE FOR VIEWING ON:

 The Cinema Verde Environmental Film and Arts Channel.